Reduce Your Company's STEG Bill: Complete 2026 Optimization Levers Guide

 Subscribed Power Optimization

-Action: Smooth out your consumption peaks and adjust power as closely as possible to your actual needs using real-time monitoring.
+Smooth out peaks and adjust power to your actual needs.
+Several thousand dinars/year potential.

 Tariff Optimization

-The National Agency for Energy Management (ANME) supports Tunisian companies in their energy transition:
+The National Agency for Energy Management supports Tunisian companies with subsidized audits and ISO 50001 certification support.

 📊 Summary of Potential Gains 2026